This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 2. Invest in decent winter clothing

-The number one mistake I made when visiting Europe in winter was that my clothing was not entirely suitable.
-As a warm-blooded Australian, it was difficult to comprehend just how freezing some countries were going to be (I’m talking to you, Russia).
+The number one mistake I made the first time I visited Europe in winter was wearing unsuitable clothing.
+As a warm-blooded Australian, it was difficult to comprehend just how freezing some of the countries were going to be.

 Sure, I’d purchased a wool coat, scarves, a beanie, and thermals, but all of this just wasn’t enough.
 I was wearing many layers of clothing to keep warm, but if I had just one decent parka then I wouldn’t have needed them all.

 I’ve now invested in a high-quality insulated coat to get me through the New York winter, and boy, is the investment worth it!
 I wore this the second time that I visited Europe in winter, and it made such a huge difference to how warm I felt.